This article explains:

 - Features of login servers

-There are two login (bastion or gateway) servers available to access resources within JASMIN.
-Users with
+There are three login (bastion or gateway) servers based on the CentOS7 operating system which are available to access resources within JASMIN.
+Users with the

-jasmin-login can access the following servers using SSH
+jasmin-login access role can access the following servers via SSH:

 If you require more detailed instructions on how to log in from different types of computer refer to the getting started category